dotnet/csharpstandard/standard/variables.md

 > ```
 >
 > *end example*

+The definite-assignment state of *v* on the control flow transfer to a reachable switch block statement list is

+- If the control transfer was due to a ‘goto case’ or ‘goto default’ statement, then the state of *v* is the same as the state at the beginning of that ‘goto’ statement.
+- If the control transfer was due to the `default` label of the switch, then the state of *v* is the same as the state of *v* after *expr*.
+- If the control transfer was due to an unreachable switch label, then the state of *v* is “definitely assigned”.
+- If the control transfer was due to a reachable switch label with a guard clause, then the state of *v* is the same as the state of *v* after the guard clause.
+- If the control transfer was due to a reachable switch label without a guard clause, then the state of *v* is
+  - If *v* is a pattern variable declared in the *switch_label*: “definitely assigned”.
+  - Otherwise, the state of *v* is the same as the stat of *v* after *expr*.

 A consequence of these rules is that a pattern variable declared in a *switch_label* will be “not definitely assigned” in the statements of its switch section if it is not the only reachable switch label in its section.